scitran/client/Search.md

 Searching a Flywheel database is very useful when you are processing data or searching to reuse data from many projects.
 The scitran **search** method returns a great deal of information about the object, but not the object itself.
 To get either the whole object or values from the object use one of the get<>, download<> or read<> methods.

+There are many search parameters.
+To learn more about these see [search examples on this page](search-examples) and an [m-file with many examples](https://github.com/scitran/client/blob/master/scripts/s_stSearches.m).

-The best way to understand the information returned in a search is to explore the values in the returned Matlab structs.
+One way to understand the information returned in a search is to explore the values in the returned Matlab structs.
 You also might want to look at the [Flywheel data model](https://github.com/scitran/core/wiki/Data-Model) to see the definition of a term.

 ### Search syntax
 The arguments to the search method specify (a) the type of object to return and (b) parameters that define the search.
 For example, to search for all the projects in the database you would use